hellas-ai/awesome-consensus/README.md

 # Awesome Consensus

 The literature on consensus is vast.
 Here's a selection of papers exploring the research landscape, focusing on recent systems, tradeoff extrema, and features interesting for Hellas.
+The sections are not mutually exclusive: papers are listed multiply if they are relevant.

 ## I. Foundational Concepts and Theoretical Limits